 “I – I’m sorry,” I said.

 His grouchiness dissolved.
 “They’s slippery devils, ain’t they?”
 He had red veins in his nose and crowded, yellow-stained teeth.
 “Well, he can’t get far ‘less he has a canoe.
 What’s he look like?”

 “Small for his age, black hair, pale skin, big eyes.
 Grayish.”

 “Looks like you, then,” he said.
 He winked, but then he passed me with an impatient grunt, and turned into the administration building.

 “Scarborough’s having a meltdown,” she panted.
-Raven was in remission but still weak from chemo, and lost in clothes that had fit her not long ago.
+Raven was in remission from breast cancer but still weak from chemo, and lost in clothes that had fit her not long ago.
 “But with good reason for once.”
-She stopped to catch her breath, but she was stalling, too.
+She stopped to catch her breath.

 “What is it?”